jruebsam/pypiv/_sources/index.rst.txt

 General Information
 ===================
-This library calculates the particle image velocimetrie (piv) of a pair of images.
+This library calculates the particle image velocimetry (piv) of a pair of images.
 It consist of a Fourier based method to increase the performance.
 In order to increase the accuracy, a window deformation Method is included as well.
-The subpixel shift finder is implemented in two versions, each with it's downsides.
+The sub pixel shift finder is implemented in two versions, each with it's downsides.
 A detailed explanation of every module can be found by navigating through the contents.

 Short description of PIV and its application
 ============================================
-In particle image velocimetrie two images are compared in order to generate a vector field.
+In particle image velocimetry two images are compared in order to generate a vector field.
 In these images interrogation windows are set an within these the mean displacement of the particles is calculated.
-This is done by cross correlating the two interrogation windows, for which the fast fourier transform (FFT) is use.
+This is done by cross correlating the two interrogation windows, for which the fast Fourier transform (FFT) is use.

 To minimize the error, two methods are used: